Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Revisiting The Rimowa Aluminum Line

-Back in Las Vegas, I spent an hour at the Rimowa store, looking closely, once again, at their entire collection, but specifically to compare my SP40 with the Rimowa Classic Cabin (“RCC”) – which shares a similar size and look.
+Back in Las Vegas, I spent an hour at the Rimowa store, looking closely at the Rimowa Classic Cabin (“RCC”) to get a bit of confirmation bias that I made the right decision.

 In the past, I had come close a few times to buying Rimowa’s Original Cabin in black and I bought an Original Check-In L for my sister before the price jumped.
 The Classic Cabin was what I was originally drawn to, but I disliked how cheap the gray plastic housing looked around the wheels on their silver model.